magicweasel/FluentDescriptions/README.md

 ```c#
 this.shedPrice.Should().Be(123.45m);
 ```
-Returned to the test later, it's not immediately obvious how that value is made up - as the calculation gets more complex, the issue is componded.
+Returned to the test later, it's not immediately obvious how that value is made up - as the calculation gets more complex, the issue is compounded.

 This is where Fluent Descriptions steps in: